WimYedema/flimsy/DEVELOPMENT.md

    Challenges
      [How can I integrate particle position into the level design?]
      [How can I integrate sound into the level design?]
-     [How can I make levels that a very long?]
+     [How can I make levels that are very long?]
      [How can I make the gameplay interesting?]
    Exploring
      [How can I make it easier to relate velocity and dye in the level designs?]